Support for carers

 If you don't have a social worker, contact adult social services at your local council (or trust in Northern Ireland).

-If you’re a carer for your child, contact the children with disabilities department at your local council (or trust in N.I.)
+If you’re a carer for your child, contact the children with disabilities department at your local council (or trust in Northern Ireland).

 Our support services: